telerik/xaml-docs/controls/radwordsprocessing/formats-and-conversion/html/settings.md

 ## Export Settings

 The export settings are represented by the __HtmlExportSettings__ class.
-The settings which you can specify are as follows:
+The settings that you can specify are as follows:

 ### BordersMinimalThickness